2023 Most Popular Communication & Journalism Undergraduate Certificate Schools in the Southwest Region

 Women make up 70% of the communication and journalism majors at the school.

 You’ll be in good company if you decide to attend Southern Oklahoma Technology Center.
 It ranked #3 on our 2023 Most Popular Communication & Journalism Undergraduate Certificate Schools in the Southwest Region list.
-Located in the rural area of Ardmore, Southern Tech is a public college with a small student population.
+Located in the rural area of Ardmore, Southern Tech is a public school with a small student population.

 Women make up 17% of the communication and journalism majors at the school.